a11yproject/a11yproject.com/about.md

 ---
-layout: page
+layout: post
 title: Accessibility is hard :(
 ---

-This site is the product of a community of people who want to help to make web accessibility... well, accessible.
-Our goal is to accomplish this with 3 tennets in mind:
+For many web develoers, accessibility is complex and somewhat difficult.
+SimpleA11Y understands that and we want to help to make web accessibility easier for front end developers to implement.
+Our strategy is to accomplish this with 3 principles in mind:

-1. **Digestible.** Articles on accessibilty tend to be in-depth.
-We feature short, digestible pieces of content.
+1. **Digestible.** We strive to feature short, digestible pieces of content.
 1. **Up-to-date.** The project is hosted on Github so information can be current with the latest standards.
 1. **Forgiving.** People make mistakes and web accessiblity is hard, so we seek to be encouraging.

+If you care and are knowledgeable about accessibility and want to help please consider [contributing](https://github.com/davatron5000/simpleA11Y/blob/gh-pages/CONTRIBUTING.md).
+We would love people to help write articles, edit inaccuracies, and provide top-level information.

+### About this site

+This site is built with [Bootstrap](http://twitter.github.com/bootstrap/) and built collaboratively by developers (see the footer) on [Github](https://github.com/davatron5000/simpleA11Y).
+In its current state, SimpleA11Y may not be a perfect example of an accessible website&hellip; yet.
+We're commited, through the power of Open Source, to incrementally improve our own accessibility on the site going forward.